A guide for those who work for an MP

 While your MP may well draft and table many questions himself/herself, you will also have to do this for them, by filling them in on the orange forms provided by the Table Offiice.
-Your MP can also e-table, and you are not supposed to do this on their behalf; if they ask you to do so for them in an emergency, you will need to log onto the system under their username.
-E-tabling is under the A-Z.
+Your MP can also e-table PQs, or you can do it for them if your Member has authorised you to have access to MemberHub.

 Always get Parliamentary Questions authorised by your MP before they go to the Table Office.

 Further down this page you will find our advice on dealing with PQs but first have a look at this advice on when using research may be more appropriate.

 Finding information: when to use PQs and when to use research

 When you have to find out some obscure facts and figures, and you don’t have long to do it in, it’s very tempting to reach for a Parliamentary Question.
 After all, the Government has got to provide you with an answer; they’ll usually do so pretty quickly; and it shows that your Member is being active on behalf of his or her constituents.
 Right?

 Well, not always.
 PQs can be a very useful tool if they are used well, but it’s also often the case that the information you want can be obtained either from departmental websites, or from the Library.
 Remember that if a PQ is placed, in your Member’s name, the answer to which is readily available (either in an existing answer or elsewhere in the public domain) the Table Office will often return such questions suggesting this is the case.

 It may be best to look at Library publications, or search on the Web, when you are looking for: